Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Luckily, thousands of high schools, colleges, and test centers across the country administer both the SAT and ACT.
 So, there’s surely a place near you where you can take the exams.
 However, not all test centers offer tests for every test date – nor do they all have the same number of spaces available for students.

 Keeping this in mind, you might want to test in a place familiar to you so you feel more comfortable taking the exam.
 We recommend checking which test dates your desired test centers offer.

 To find SAT test centers near you, the College Board has created this useful tool which tells you which locations near you offer tests on your desired dates, and how many seats are available as well.
 The ACT website offers a similar tool, allowing students to find test centers close to them.

 Consider Your Schedule

 Beyond location, it is also very important to consider your schedule.
 Junior and senior year of high school tend to be particularly busy for students.
 Many students have to juggle school work, extracurriculars, and applying to colleges at the same time.
-If you sense that you will be too busy on a certain day to be fully prepared for your exam, eliminate those test dates as possibilities.
+If you sense that you will be too busy on a certain day or time of the year to be fully prepared for your exam, eliminate those test dates as possibilities.

 Also, if you plan on taking both the SAT and ACT, don’t worry that the dates will overlap – the College Board coordinates with the ACT every year to make sure the tests are never on the same day.
 One less thing to worry about!